AusDTO/gov-au-content-guide/_sources/index.md

 We have been closely guided by the GOV.UK [Government Digital Service (GDS) Style guide](https://www.gov.uk/guidance/style-guide) and [blog](https://gds.blog.gov.uk/).

-We’ve used content from the Department of Communications and the Arts Online Style Guide with their permission (recently updated in March 2016) and from the [DTO's Digital Service Standard Design guides](https://www.dto.gov.au/standard/design-guides/).
+We’ve used content from the Department of Communications and the Arts Online Style Guide with their permission (recently updated in March 2016) and from the [DTA's Digital Service Standard Design guides](https://www.dta.gov.au/standard/design-guides/).

 We have referred to respected resources including the 18F.gsa.gov [18F Content Guide](https://pages.18f.gov/content-guide/), [The Guardian and Observer style guide](https://www.theguardian.com/info/series/guardian-and-observer-style-guide), the [Macquarie Dictionary](https://www.macquariedictionary.com.au/) and the [Department of Finance's Good practice publishing for Australian Government entities](https://www.finance.gov.au/publications/good-practice-publishing/).